 Yes.
 Please contact 317-595-3228 to arrange an interpreter for your court date.

 You can contact the court by phone - 317-595-3309 or email: email@example.com

 Hearings are held every third Wednesday and every Friday except the fifth Friday of the month.

 Please see your citation for your court date.

-The City keeps records for 3-10 years.
-If your request falls within 3-10 years from when the home was built, please submit a Public Records request.
+The City keeps records for 3 to 10 years.
+If your request falls within 3 to 10 years from when the home was built, please submit a Public Records request.

 The City keeps records for 3-10 years.
 If your request falls within that time frame, please complete a public records request form.

 You can dispose of them in the Prescription Drug Drop Box located inside the Fishers Police Department lobby, open Monday - Friday from 8:30 a.m. to 4:30 p.m. (excluding holidays).
 No sharps (needles, EpiPens, etc.) or liquids are accepted in the drug drop off at Fishers Police Department.

 Yes.
 In 2013, Fishers passed a fireworks ordinance explaining what fireworks may be used and when they may be used.